Julian-Heng/pl-assignment-2019/5/reflection.md

 ## Reflection
 ### BASH

-Bash is the first language I've learned.
-I've had about 2 years experience writing shell scripts that I know that I can do any programming problem just in Bash.
-I also know when that problem is not suitable for Bash.

 Bash is very orthogonal.
 String addition can be done using `printf -v var_name`, or using `var_name="${str1} Another string ${str2}"`.
 No integer data types, all numbers are represented as strings, and Bash can only handle